markushart/DBA_Floristik/doc/praktikum 2.md

       ```sql
       select PRNAME as Produktname, PPRICENETTO from product where PPRICENETTO between 3.5 and 6.5;
+      select PRNAME as Produktname, PPRICENETTO from product where (PPRICENETTO between 3.5 and 6.5) and (PID betwe);
       ```

 2. Führen Sie die folgenden SQL-Abfragen als Verbundabfrage über die Tabellen order und customer durch: